stevekochscience/sqlschool/_posts/2014-03-03-subqueries.markdown

 category: "advanced"
 title:  "Subqueries"
 date:   2014-03-01 00:00:57
+seo-title: "Subqueries"
+description: "Learn to perform SQL query operations in multiple steps with subqueries.
+Free, interactive SQL tutorials to develop your data analysis skills."
 ---

 In this lesson, you will continue to work with the same [San Francisco Crime data](https://data.sfgov.org/Public-Safety/Map-Crime-Incidents-Previous-Three-Months/gxxq-x39z) used in the [previous lesson](/advanced/data-cleaning.html).